-First things first, you'll need a cable railing set, like the Stainless Steel Cable Rail System 19'18" Section or Stainless Steel Square Post Cable Rail System 19'8" Section from Indital USA.
+First things first, you'll need a cable railing set from Indital USA.
 These railing sets will make the process painless, providing all the nuts, bolts, mounts, railings, and anything else you'll need to complete a full rail system for stairways, balconies, and more.
 For stairways, the system includes sloping washers and other components to make it easy to finish the job.

 Before you begin, make sure to mind your local building codes!
 Prior to starting any home improvement project, always reference municipal codes to make sure you are meeting all safety regulations.